likmoon/4c74356b41.github.io/_posts/2017-05-28-start-vm-modify-nsg-runbook.md

   - Azure Resource Manager
   - PowerShell
 ---
-So I decided to move my development machine to Azure and I&#8217;m a bit worried by the fact that the RDP is wide open to all the evil guys out there (as I ofter work from different places and the IP is never static in those places, I cannot just pre create NSG rule to fix that).
+So I decided to move my development machine to Azure and I'm a bit worried by the fact that the RDP is wide open to all the evil guys out there (as I ofter work from different places and the IP is never static in those places, I cannot just pre create NSG rule to fix that).

 Also, I felt like running the VM 24\7 is a bit of an overkill, so I decided to fix myself a runbook to take care of those concerns.
 You could also use autoshutdown as part of the solution (I'm using both)